KevinDoughty/Caterpillar/README.md

 This does not work with implicit animation, instead animations must be explicit.
 For implicit animation, there is the `Seamless.framework`.
+Allowed types are CATransform3D, NSPoint, CGPoint, NSSize, CGSize, and numbers which are treated as doubles.
-Opacity animation does not work and rect animation must be broken up into components, for example position and bounds.size.
+Opacity animation does not work properly.
+Rect animation must be broken up into components, for example position and bounds.size.
+Color animation is not supported.

 #### `@property (strong) id fromValue;`